May 20 , 2021

 Our Tender Love & Hair vegan supplements are designed to specifically increase the blood nutrient supply whilst also helping to reduce stress with targeted combination of vitamins, minerals, herbs and amino acids including bamboo Silica for hair growth.

 Stress Symptom - Dry, Itchy, Sensitive Scalp

 Ever experienced yourself scratching away at your head when your stressed?
 What is going on here?
-Wether you have been struggling with the long term effects of lockdown life, or putting in extra hours in the office, in the city or the hospital even, simply experiencing a few consecutive days of stress and pressure can ramp up certain hormones and inflammatory chemicals in the body.
-These chemical change can aggravate your immune system and also compromise the scalp’s barrier function That means it is easier for moisture to escape, potentially leaving your hair and scalp drier, and open for irritants to get in and cause stinging, tingling and itching.
+Whether you have been struggling with the long term effects of lockdown life, or putting in extra hours in the office, in the city or even the hospital even, simply experiencing a few consecutive days of stress and pressure can ramp up certain hormones and inflammatory chemicals in the body.
+This chemical change can aggravate your immune system and compromise the scalp’s barrier function That means it is easier for moisture to escape, potentially leaving your hair and scalp drier, and open for irritants to get in and cause a dry, flaky and itchy scalp.
 Once this happens, even hair care products that may not have bothered you before may now cause an uncomfortable reaction.